Thank you!

 Why do Christians hate members of the LGBTQ community?

-Christians don’t hate members of the LGBTQ community.
-In fact, we are called to love all people.
-However, the Bible is clear that LGBTQ lifestyles go against God’s design for humanity and are considered sinful.
-Romans 1:25-27 describes this as part of humanity’s fall into depravity.
-Christians believe that in order to be saved, we must repent—meaning to turn away from sin, including sexual sin.
-Our desire is to see everyone experience God’s love and redemption by embracing His truth.
+Christians don’t hate members of the LGBTQ community—we are called to love all people.
+But the Bible is clear that LGBTQ lifestyles go against God’s design.
+Romans 1:25-27 describes this as part of humanity’s drift away from God.

 What do I have to do to be saved?